pbouffar/sgw_zitadel_prototype/README.md

    * Run the application.
 5. Update the client scripts with service user credentials and keys.

-You are ready to execute any of the scripts below.
+You are ready to execute any of the scripts below, or execute the `run.py` script.
+If you run the `run.py` script, make sure to update the `config.py` file.

 ## Test Scenarios